auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Here is my attempt to answer the question of the meaning of life.

 I'm a person who's had a lot of time to think and reflect on life and my experience.
-I've searched for meaning my whole life.
+I've searched for meaning my entire life.
 Any talk of meaning has focused my attention.

 If you think the answer will bring you peace, tranquility, or happiness, then I will tell you this: